phac-nml/fastmatchirida/README.md

 Note that each sample must be defined as a `query` or `reference`.
 Samples designated with `query` will have their distance calculated to every sample in the sample sheet (`query` and `reference` samples), whereas `reference`-`reference` sample pairings do not have their distances calculated or reported.

 The structure of this file is defined in [assets/schema_input.json](assets/schema_input.json).
 Validation of the sample sheet is performed by [nf-validation](https://nextflow-io.github.io/nf-validation/).
-Details on the columns can be found in the [Full samplesheet](docs/usage.md#full-samplesheet) documentation.
+Details on the columns can be found in the [Full Samplesheet](docs/usage.md#full-standard-samplesheet) documentation.

 ## Irida Next Optional Sample Name Configuration

-`fastmatchirida` accepts the [IRIDA-Next](https://github.com/phac-nml/irida-next) format for samplesheets which can contain an additional column: `sample_name`
+`fastmatchirida` accepts the [IRIDA Next](https://github.com/phac-nml/irida-next) format for samplesheets which can contain an additional column: `sample_name`

 `sample_name`: An **optional** column, that overrides `sample` for outputs (filenames and sample names) and reference assembly identification.

 `sample_name` allows more flexibility in naming output files or sample identification.
 Unlike `sample`, `sample_name` is not required to contain unique values. `Nextflow` requires unique sample names, and therefore in the instance of repeat `sample_names`, `sample` will be suffixed to any `sample_name`.
 Non-alphanumeric characters (excluding `_`,`-`,`.`) will be replaced with `"_"`.

-An [example samplesheet](../tests/data/samplesheets/samplesheet-samplename.csv) has been provided with the pipeline.

 # Parameters